Bridging the Watershed

 Extended Day Program

-An Overnight Adventure at the Farm
+An Overnight Adventure

-The overnight program is designed for students grades 3 through 8 and consists of two days of age-appropriate activities, which typically run from 10:00 AM to 8:00 PM (Day 1) and 8:00 AM to 12:00 PM (Day 2).
+The overnight program is designed for students grades 3 through 8 and consists of two days of age-appropriate activities, which typically run from 10 AM to 8 PM (Day 1) and 8 AM to 12 PM (Day 2).

-Multi-Day Overnight Meaningful Watershed Education Program
+Provide your students a Multi-Day Overnight Meaningful Watershed Education Program

-Local watersheds and the Chesapeake Bay will provide the context for teaching fifth-grade science standards that cover scientific inquiry; movement of water through the water cycle (earth science); and inheritance in living organisms, adaptation, and survival (life science).
+Local watersheds and the Chesapeake Bay will provide the context for teaching science standards that cover scientific inquiry; movement of water through the water cycle (earth science); and inheritance in living organisms, adaptation, and survival (life science).
 This three day, two night overnight Meaningful Watershed Education Experience (MWEE) includes outdoor activities and project-based experiences that collect and analyze data.

 The program includes:

-- Three-day, two-night overnight field study that engages students in environmental education programming (watershed and sustainability lessons) and team-building activities
+- Three-day, two-night overnight field study that engages students in environmental education programming (watershed and sustainability lessons) and team-building activities.

 Sample Program Schedule